STV rifle: STV-022

 Unlike other STV variants, the "022" designation likely refers the variant's year of introduction of 2022 instead of its actual barrel length.
 Classified as a submachine gun, (Note: Every STV rifle is already designated as SMG under the "Vietnamese" standard, but still recognized as assault rifle in common sense) it was initially developed from the request of the General Staff of the Vietnam People's Army Guard Brigade 144 for a compact, close-ranged but powerful firearm for bodyguard and close protection purposes.
 The variant was originally known as STV-215CG (Canh Gác).

 No further specifications were formally revealed about this rifle, but according to the publicized picture, it is the smallest variant of the STV family with the whole rifle largely resembles the STV-215, except with the stock eventually removed to further downsizing the rifle and its handguard revised.
-A sling loop is installed in place of where the stock is suppose to be.
+A sling loop is installed in place of where the stock is supposed to be.

 Despite its compact size, the STV-022 is still chambered in 7.62×39mm.
 The STV-022 can be loaded with 15-round magazines, but it can also use 20-round and 30-round magazines.

 The STV-022 is the next STV variant to be issued to the People's Army of Vietnam, already been spotted with the Vietnam Border Guard and special forces units.